 Master of Arts in Economics

-This degree is also ideal for students with a relatively more limited undergraduate background in economics.
-For example, students who took economics courses as an undergraduate but majored in political science, finance or public affairs will find this program especially attractive.
+The degree is also ideal for students with a relatively limited undergraduate background in economics.
+For example, if you took economics courses as an undergraduate but majored in political science, finance or public affairs.

 We offer courses in traditional economics fields including labor economics, public finance, industrial organization and regulation and natural resources and environmental economics.
 Many students specialize by combining these economics courses with those in agricultural economics, business administration, finance, operations research, energy policy, experimental economics and urban affairs.
 M.A. students interested in international issues can choose from a variety of courses in international monetary economics and economic development.